NLPforLRLsProjects/LLM-Assisted-Lexicon/README.md

 If the prompt templates in `prompts.md` were reconstructed after the experiment, describe them as representative templates.
 Do not claim that they are verbatim prompts unless they match the prompts recorded during the experiments.

-## Suggested paper statement

-> The prompt templates, output schemas, annotation instructions, and reproducibility materials are available in the accompanying repository: https://github.com/YOUR-USERNAME/sotho-tswana-sentiment-lexicons.

-Replace `YOUR-USERNAME` after creating the GitHub repository.

-## Licence

-The code, schemas, and prompt templates in this repository are released under the MIT License.
-Third-party corpora, annotations, and model outputs remain subject to their original licences and terms of use.